-Together with CX-Profibus, OMRON provides four DTM COM Objects:
+Together with CX-Profibus, OMRON provides five DTM COM Objects:

-- A DTM to configure the CS1/CJ1W-PRM21 PROFIBUS DP-V1 Master - A DTM to configure the CS1/CJ1W-PRM21 PROFIBUS DP Master - A DTM to configure the C200HW-PRM21 PROFIBUS DP Master - A DTM to allow the handling of classic GSD files in CX-Profibus
+- A DTM to configure the CS1/CJ1W-PRM21 PROFIBUS DP-V1 Master - A DTM to configure the CS1/CJ1W-PRM21 PROFIBUS DP Master - A DTM to configure the C200HW-PRM21 PROFIBUS DP Master - A DTM to configure the SmartSlice GRT1-series GRT1-PRT. - A DTM to allow the handling of classic GSD files in CX-Profibus

-The following provides a guick overview of the functions.
+The following provides a quick overview of the functions.